teaching-data-science/intro2ml/chapters/chapter03.md

   </h2>
   <p class="de526628">
-  <a class="_46224d00 _7e2d93b5" href="/chapter03-07-classification-knn">  This Section introduces k-nearest neighbors classification.
-We will explain in which sense this approach is fundamentally different to the previous Sections and illustrate the effect of the hyperparameter k.</a>
+  <a class="_46224d00 _7e2d93b5" href="/chapter03-07-classification-knn">  This section introduces k-nearest neighbors classification.
+We will explain in which sense this approach is fundamentally different to the previous sections and illustrate the effect of the hyperparameter k.</a>
   </p>
 </section>